How Many Times Can You Fail Your CDL Test?

 - Navigate bridges and overpasses

-- Identify and properly respond to hazards
+- Identify and properly respond to varying hazards

 The skills test requires you to perform a list of necessary skills under the supervision of a representative.